 - Act 21 (Capital Outlay) of the Louisiana Legislative Regular Session of 2010 appropriated \$2,500,000 through the State of Louisiana Department of Transportation and Development for the continuation of planning for the project.
 This amount was reduced to \$1.5 million during the fiscal year ended June 30, 2013.
 A Cooperative Endeavor Agreement with the State of Louisiana Office of Facility Planning and Control (FPC) of the Division of Administration (DOA) was executed in September of 2012.
-None of these funds have been received in prior years nor the year ended June 30, 2023. - The Commission entered into a contract for \$250,000 with HNTB Corporation on September 7, 2004 to conduct a toll-road economic feasibility study to substantiate project need and feasibility.
+None of these funds have been received in prior years nor the year ended June 30, 2024. - The Commission entered into a contract for \$250,000 with HNTB Corporation on September 7, 2004 to conduct a toll-road economic feasibility study to substantiate project need and feasibility.
 During 2005, the Commission entered into Supplemental Agreement #1 for \$67,490 and Supplemental Agreement #2 for \$350,000 with HNTB contingent upon funding from the State.
 Due to hurricanes in 2005, the LMEC did not receive all of the appropriated funds and thereby issued \$200,000 in Notices to Proceed.
 These Supplemental Agreements expanded the scope of services to include preparing an EIS and Records of Decision.
 During 2006, the Commission entered into a third Supplemental Agreement for \$250,000 expanding the scope to continue the EIS.
 Supplemental Agreement #4 was executed for \$2,199,425 in 2007.
 It expanded the scope to include finalizing the preparation of a Tier 1 EIS and Record of Decision and the initiation of Phase B-2, Tier 2 EIS.
-During 2009, Supplemental Agreement #5 was executed for \$1,000,000.
-The fifth agreement expanded the scope to further the progress on the Tier 2 EIS.
+During 2009, Supplemental Agreement #5 was executed for \$1,000,000, and expanded the scope to further the progress on the Tier 2 EIS.
 Amendment #1 to the original Supplemental Agreement #4 was executed and completed during FYE June 30, 2010 for \$92,231.
 This agreement expanded the scope of services to update the preliminary traffic and revenue study, continue development of financing and delivery plans, and completion of phase B-1, Tier 1 EIS and Record of Decision.
 During FYE June 30, 2011, the fee of Supplemental Agreement #5 was reduced by \$350,000 and re-appropriated and re-purposed for use in Supplemental Agreement #6 to do a financial feasibility study and obtain guidance from the LA DOTD and FHWA regarding the NEPA process and toll application for the I-49 South Corridor.
 An Addendum to the HNTB outstanding contracts was executed effective August 15, 2015 which cancelled all outstanding Scopes of Services valued at \$431,681.38 and replaced them with a new Scope of Services to complete the Tier 1 EIS for \$396,998.
-As of the close of the fiscal year ended June 30, 2023, the original and supplemental agreements to HNTB have been fully paid out. - The assets of the Lafayette Metropolitan Expressway Commission exceeded its liabilities at the close of the fiscal year ended June 30, 2023 by \$266,768 (total net position).
-This amount, \$266,768 (unrestricted net position), may be used to meet the Commission's ongoing obligations to creditors.
+As of the close of the prior fiscal year, the original and supplemental agreements to HNTB have been fully paid out.
+In fiscal year June 30, 2024, an amendment to the contract was approved to add an additional phase of the project which will aide in selecting a portion of the total project to move through the NEPA process.
+The notice to proceed was September 13, 2023, with an expiration date of December 31, 2024.
+The amount of the contract amendment is \$50,000 of which \$42,500 was spent as of June 30, 2024 - The assets of the Lafayette Metropolitan Expressway Commission exceeded its liabilities at the close of the fiscal year ended June 30, 2024 by \$229,890 (total net position).
+This amount, \$229,890 (unrestricted net position), may be used to meet the Commission's ongoing obligations to creditors.